Limbu language: Nepal

-The Language Commission of Nepal has recommended Limbu language as official language in Province No. 1.
+The Language Commission of Nepal has recommended Limbu language as official language in Koshi Province.
 Chulachuli Rural Municipality, Mangsebung Rural Municipality and Phalgunanda Rural Municipality have recognized Limbu language as an official working language.

 India

 In India, the state of Sikkim has recognized Limbu language as an additional official language for the purpose of preservation of culture and tradition in the state.
 The official weekly publication Sikkim Herald has a Limbu Edition.

 Dialects

 The Limbu languages are divided into four dialects :